Clicky

 With more than 345,000 initiated members across its diverse group of 181 collegiate chapters and 240 alumnae chapters, Chi Omega is the biggest sorority in the National Panhellenic Conference.
 The premier support organization for advancing a sorority experience, the National Pan Hellenic Council is the umbrella organization of 26 women’s sororities.

 Similar to a social fraternity, Chi Omega was founded in 1895 at the University of Arkansas, and since then, the sorority has initiated more than 355,000 members.
-It actively recruits non members and rakes in 28,000 new members from the student body added every year.
+It actively recruits non-members and rakes in 28,000 new members from the student body, which is added every year.

 Chi Omega is considered an “intergenerational women’s organization” and is committed to its founding purposes: personal integrity, friendship, service to others, intellectual pursuits and academic achievement, campus life and community involvement, and career and personal development.